 Prepare the Beef Ribs

 - Trim the silverskin and any excess fat off the top of the beef ribs.1 3 Bone Section Beef Short Plate Ribs

 - Do not trim or pull away the membrane on the bottom of the beef ribs.

 Apply the Rub

-- Mix the rub ingredients well and apply generously to the entire top and sides of the beef ribs.½ cup Kosher Salt, ¼ cup Smoked paprika, ¼ cup Black pepper, 2 Tbsp Garlic Powder, 1 Tbsp Onion powder, 1 Tsp Cayenne powder
+- Mix the rub ingredients well and apply generously to the entire top and sides of the beef ribs.½ cup Kosher Salt, ¼ cup Smoked paprika, ¼ cup Black pepper, 2 tablespoon Garlic Powder, 1 tablespoon Onion powder, 1 teaspoon Cayenne powder

 - Wrap in plastic wrap and place in the refrigerator for up to 2-3 hours while you prepare the grill, or even overnight to allow the salt and rub to penetrate the meat.